RiverLikesMath/academic-starter-blog/content/home/intro.md

 active = true  # Activate this widget? true/false
 weight = 10  # Order that this section will appear in.

-title = "Personalized Professional Tutoring" subtitle = ""
+title = "Personalized, Professional Tutoring" subtitle = ""

 [design.background]